-We’re continuing our series meeting members of the Vegan Network, from the vegan veterans to the vegan-curious (we’re a very inclusive bunch).
+We’re continuing our series meeting members of the Vegan Network, from the vegan veterans to the veggie-curious (we’re a very inclusive bunch).
 This time round, it’s the turn of network co-chair Andy Tipp.

 What do you do at Suffolk County Council?